-Now as there is a dialectic of the dramatic subject, so also there is a larger dislectic of community.
-Social events can be traced to the two principles of human inter#subjectivity and practical common sense.
-The two principles are linked, for the spontaneous, interwsubjective individual strives to understand and wants to behave intulligently; and inversely, intelligence would have nothing to put in order were there not desires and fears, labors and satisfactions of individuals.
+Now as there is a dialectic of the dramatic subject, so also there is a larger dialectic of community.
+Social events can be traced to the two principles of human inter-subjectivity and practical common sense.
+The two principles are linked, for the spontaneous, inter-subjective individual strives to understand and wants to behave intelligently; e there not and inversely intelligence was nothing to order wathout the desires and fears, & labors and satisfactions of individuals.
 Again, these linked principles are opposed, for it is their opposition that accounts for the tension of community.
-Finally, these linked and opposed principles are modified by the changes that result from them; the development of common sense consists in the further questions and insights that arise from the situations produced by previous operations of practical common sense; and the alternations of social tranquillity and social crisis mark successive stages in the adaptation of human spontaneity and sensibility to the demands of developing intelligence.
+Finally, these linked and opposed principles are modified by the changes that result from them; the development of common sense isxia consists in the further questions and insights that arise from the situations produced by previous operations of practical common sense; and the alternations of social tranquillity and, crisis mark successive stages in the adaptation of human spontaneity and sensibility to the demands of developing rtelligence. annalisanse.

 In two manners this dialectic of community differs from the dialectic of the dramatic subject.
 First, there is a difference in extent, for the dialectic of community regards the history of human relationships, while the inner dialectic of the subject regards the biography of an individual.
-Secondly, there is a difference in level of activity, for the dialectic of community is concerned with the intermplay of more or less conscious intelligence and more or less conscious spontaneity in an aggregate of individuals, while the dialectic of the subject is concerned with the entry of neural demands into consciousness.
-Accordingly, one might say that a single dialectic of community is related to a manifold of individual sets of neural demand functions through a manifold of individual dialectics.
-In this relationship, the dialectic of community holds the dominant position, for it gives rise to the situations that stimulate neural demands and it moulds the orientation of intelligence that preconsciously exercises the censorship.
-Still, as is clear, one must not suppose this dominance to be absolute, for both covertly and overtly, neural demands conspire with an obnubilation of intelligence, and what happens in isolated individuals tends to bring them together and so to provide a focal point from which aberrant social attitudes originate.
+Secondly, there is a difference in level of activity, for the dialectic of community is concerned with the inter-play of more or less conscious intellimence and move or less conscious spontaneity in an aggregate of individuals, while the dialectic of the subject is concerned with the entry of neural demands into consciousness.
+Accordingly, one might say that a single dialectic of community is related to a manifold of sets of neural demand functions through a manifold of individual In this relationship, the dialectic of community dialectics. holds the dominant position. for it gives rise to the situations that stimulate neural demands and it moulds the orientation of intelligence that preconsciously exercises the censorship.
+Still. as is clear, one must not suppose this dominance to be absolute, for both covertly and overtly neural demands conspire with an obnubilation of intelligence, and what happens in isolated individuals tends to bring them together and to suc rise so to provide a focal point from which aberrant social attitudes or ig inate.

 This raises the basic question of a bias in common sense.
-Four distinct aspects call for attention.
-There is the already mentioned bias arising from the psychological depths, and commonly it is marked by its sexual overtones.
-There also are the individual bias of egoism, the group bias with its class conflicts, and a general bias that tends to set common sence against science and philosophy.
+Quinsuspartsfrom Four distinct aspects call already mentioned for attention.
+There is the/bias arising from the psychological depths, and commonly it is marked by its sexual overtones.
+There also are the individual bias of egoism, the group bias with its class conflicts, and a general bias that tends to set common sense against science and philosophy.
 On these three something must now be said.

-6. Individual Blas.
+3.6 Individual Blas.